Amy Schumer: Personal life

 Schumer dated professional wrestler Nic Nemeth, known by his ring name Dolph Ziggler, and comedian Anthony Jeselnik.
+She dated Ben Hanisch from 2015 to 2017.

+In early 2017, Schumer adopted a black dog named "Tati", after Tatiana Maslany.

 On February 13, 2018, Schumer married chef and farmer Chris Fischer in Malibu, California.
-In October 2018, she announced that she was expecting their first child.
-On May 5, 2019, Schumer gave birth to a boy, Gene.
-Her son was born by caesarean section because of her endometriosis.
+In 2019, Schumer gave birth to their son via caesarean section due to her endometriosis.
 In September 2021, Schumer had her uterus removed to alleviate symptoms related to the condition.
 In February 2024, she announced that she had been diagnosed with Cushing's syndrome.
+Schumer announced her separation from Fischer on December 12, 2025.
+Schumer and Fischer divorced in September of 2026.

+In 2026, Schumer spoke publicly about her weight-loss journey, saying she had turned to the medication Mounjaro (tirzepatide) after previously discontinuing Ozempic and Wegovy because a GDF15 gene variant left her severely nauseated.